Eugene is a trained engineer and self-taught home improvement enthusiast with almost 40 years of professional and DIY

 For stud and drywall (also known as plasterboard) there are several options.
 You can use plastic wall plugs (See mounting on masonry walls below) directly pushed into the plaster.
 However these are only suitable for very light loads (e.g. small mirrors or light picture frames) and they can pull out.
 Don't use them for mounting stuff on ceilings although you might get away with using them for something light such as a smoke alarm.
-The appropriate fixings for drywall are metal or plastic self-drive fixings, spring toggle anchors or expansion anchors.
+The appropriate fixings for drywall are metal or plastic self-drive fixings (anchors), spring toggle anchors or expansion anchors.
 For heavier loads, screw directly into the wall studs.

-These are small metal fixings with a coarse outer thread and inner thread which takes a screw.
-These will either have a cutting edge and make their own hole in the wall or you may have to drill a small pilot hole first.
+These are small metal or plastic fixings with a coarse outer thread and inner thread which takes a screw.
+These will either have a cutting edge and make their own hole in the plasterboard/drywall or you may have to drill a small pilot hole first.
 The pilot hole diameter may be marked on the fixing, but if not, drill a hole the diameter of the unthreaded core of the fixing in the plasterboard.
 Next drive the fixing into the plasterboard either using a special dedicated drive bit for a cordless drill or a normal screwdriver.
-Then attach whatever you are hanging on the the wall to the fixings using the screw provided.
+Then attach whatever you are hanging on the the wall to the fixing using the screw provided.
 These are fine for mounting socket outlets, switches, light fittings on ceilings, and other light loads.

 Spring Toggle Anchors

 Alternatively you can use spring toggle fixings.
 You drill a hole for these, insert the fitting into the hole and two spring loaded arms open out at the back of the drywall giving anchorage.
 These provide better anchorage than self-drive anchors which could pull out of the drywall if the load is heavy.
 The disadvantage of these is that if the screw is removed, the toggle will fall down inside the wall.
 Also they require a relatively large hole drilled in the drywall.

 Hollow Expansion Anchors

 The hollow shell of these anchors expand as the screw is tightened, pushing against the back surface of the drywall.
 This gives good grip and the fixings are suitable for heavier loads such as TV brackets.
 They are available in plastic or metal versions.